-An adult being made to take part in sexual activity when they do not, or cannot, consent to this.
+Behaviour includes an adult being made to take part in sexual activity when they do not, or cannot, consent to this.
 It includes rape, indecent exposure, inappropriate looking or touching, or sexual activity where the other person is in a position of power or authority.